What is Irritable Bowel Syndrome (IBS)?

 Approximately 10 to 15% of our population has Irritable Bowel Syndrome.
 It usually starts during adolescence or early adulthood.
 Females are affected more often than males.
 Features of IBS include chronic unexplained abdominal discomfort or pain, diarrhea and/or constipation and change in stool caliber.
 The cause of IBS is unknown, but traditionally is blamed on psychological issues.
 This has been questioned by some researchers because of recent evidence of ongoing low-grade gastrointestinal tract inflammation in IBS.
 Inflammation may disturb normal gastrointestinal activity and result in symptoms of IBS.

 Until now, there has been no good explanation for the gastrointestinal tract inflammation.
 Commonly ordered antibody blood tests looking for food allergies have been determined not to be helpful.
-In contrast, our study (Stierstorfer MB, Sha CT, Sasson M. Food Patch Testing for Irritable Bowel Syndrome.
-J Am Acad Dermatol 2013;68:377-84), using food patch tests on the skin surface to look for a different type of food allergy not detected by the antibody blood tests, has shown promising results and appears to represent a major advance in the understanding of at least one cause for IBS.
+In contrast, our studies (Stierstorfer MB, Sha CT, Sasson M. Food Patch Testing for Irritable Bowel Syndrome.
+J Am Acad Dermatol 2013;68:377-84; Utility of Food Patch Testing in the Evaluation and Management of Irritable Bowel Syndrome, https://jofskin.org/index.php/skin/article/view/223), using food patch tests on the skin surface to look for a different type of food allergy not detected by the antibody blood tests, has shown promising results and appears to represent a major advance in the understanding of at least one cause for IBS.
 Namely, these results suggest that the foods causing the allergic skin reactions by patch testing may cause a similar allergic reaction in the gastrointestinal tract when they are eaten, resulting in inflammation of the GI tract and the symptoms of IBS.
-To view our study summary click on the following link: http://www.sciencedirect.com/science/article/pii/S0190962212009334.
 Standard treatments (e.g. laxatives, antidepressants, antispasmodics, and bulking agents) generally have low efficacy and tolerability, making our discovery even more important.

 For general questions, contact us at info@IBSfoodallergy.com.